sunyw99/MusicWarrior/README.md

-# DeadlineForce
+# Music Warrior
-The Game Designed by Team DeadlineForce for 2022 Fall CSCI 526
+A rhythm game designed and developed by Team DeadlineForce for 2022 Fall CSCI 526.

+Play the game on https://play.unity.com/mg/other/webgl-7a3